 The plaintiffs amended their complaint on December 11, 2017 after AmTrust announced massive increases in its loss reserves, which were directly related to the complaint’s existing allegations of misconduct.
 The defendants filed motions to dismiss and stay the action, which will be fully briefed in March 2018.

 On January 22, 2018, Defendants moved to dismiss the Second Amended Complaint.
-We filed our opposition to this motion on March 5, 2018, and Defendants filed their replies on March 26, 2018.
+Lead Plaintiff filed their opposition to this motion on March 5, 2018, and Defendants filed their replies on March 26, 2018.

 The court has entered a schedule which provides for briefing on defendants’ motion to dismiss in the spring of 2019.